 ACORN Women’s Moc Slipper

-Acorn produces some very comfortable slippers that come in quite a few different colorful fabric styles and textures.
+Acorn produces some very comfortable slippers that come in quite a few different color fabric styles and textures.
 The shape and fit of one of their most popular styles, the Moc Slipper, is a little different from most of the other top styles for women.
 The lining is made of a moisture-wicking fabric of fleece Berber or sometimes a cotton blend, so you shouldn’t have to worry about your feet sweating.
-They have a skid-resistant outsoles that are durable enough to be worn outside.
+They have skid-resistant outsoles that are durable enough to be worn outside.
 They don’t have a lot of arch support but are otherwise heavily cushioned.
 They are pretty easy to take care of because they can easily be machine washed in cold water and air-dried.